darkocobe/darkocobe.github.io/_posts/2021-02-05-design-ca-policies.md

 Many organizations are ignoring this critical phase.
 Once implementation is over, it is crucial to manage and operate this solution as well.
 I've seen many examples where people want to show me their policies, and they wonder who created the rest of the policies, why policies are changed and not configured as they thought, etc.

+- **Delegate rights**

 This challenge brings the RBAC to the table.
 It is critical to have control over who can create, modify, delete CA policies.
 As you remember, we said CA policies are your Identity firewall.
 You don't want everyone to be able to change your configuration.
 You don't want someone adding an exception to avoid policies applied.
-Good start the is the built-in role "????".
+Good start the is the Azure AD built-in role "Conditional Access Administrator".
 This role will allow you to limit the people responsible for managing CA policies.
 I highly recommend you to use this role via PIM and with an approval process.
 This way will make sure that no-one will abuse the responsibilities and modify your policies.

+- **Good visibility**

 On top of that detecting changes, play a giant part in the game.
 Every change should be controlled and properly planned.
 Azure AD stores audit logs for changes in CA. You need to keep these logs for a longer period so you can have full visibility.
 By default, Azure AD keeps the audit logs for 30 days only.

 Once you transfer your sign-in and audit logs to your Log Analytics workspace, you can analyze the CA policies using the built-in Conditional Acess Workbook.
 Microsoft provides this workbook default, and you can extend it with your scenarios.
 You can implement a workbook that presents changes in CA policies.
 As well you should notify your admins if someone performed an unauthorized adjustment.

+- **Configuration as a Code**

 CA policies are critical for protecting your cloud regardless of Azure infrastructure, M365, or Dynamics.
 Keep the management and monitoring tight and have control a hundred percent of the time.
 If you are serious about Infrastructure as Code, you can use M365 DSC for keeping your policies as code.
 This way, you can keep your CA configuration in the desired state.
 If you detect changes, you can audit or overwrite them.
 You can investigate more about M365 by going to the M365 DSC GitHub page.